| Clinical Use|

 In 2 Phase III studies in antiretroviral-naive adults, cobicistat was used as a pharmacokinetic enhancer of elvitegravir.
 In the first, the fixed-dose coformulation of elvitegravir/cobicistat/tenofovir/emtricitabine was compared with atazanavir + ritonavir + tenofovir/emtricitabine.(1) By snapshot analysis, 89.5% of elvitegravir + cobicistat recipients and 87% of atazanavir+ ritonavir recipients had HIV RNA suppression to <50 copies/mL at 48 weeks; the difference was not statistically significant.
 In the second study, elvitegravir/cobicistat/tenofovir/emtricitabine was compared with efavirenz/tenofovir/emtricitabine.(2) By snapshot analysis, 88% of elvitegravir + cobicistat recipients and 84% of efavirenz recipients had HIV RNA levels of <50 copies/mL at 48 weeks; the difference was not statistically significant.
 Mean CD4 increases were similar in the different treatment groups.

-In a Phase III study of initial treatment, cobicistat was compared with ritonavir as a pharmacokinetic enhancer of atazanavir, each combination given with tenofovir and emtricitabine.
+In a Phase III study of initial treatment, cobicistat was compared with ritonavir as a pharmacokinetic enhancer of atazanavir, each combination given with tenofovir and emtricitabine in initial treatment.
 At week 48, by snapshot analysis, rates of HIV suppression to <50 copies/mL were 85% in the atazanavir + cobicistat group and 87% in the atazanavir + ritonavir group; the difference was not statistically significant.(3) An earlier Phase II study also compared cobicistat with ritonavir in combination with atazanavir plus tenofovir/emtricitabine in treatment-naive patients.
-At 48 weeks, by intention-to-treat analysis, HIV RNA was suppressed to <50 copies/mL in 82% of the cobicistat group and 86% of the ritonavir group; CD4 cell increases were 230 cells/µL and 206 cells/µL, respectively.(4)
+At 48 weeks, by intention-to-treat analysis, HIV RNA was suppressed to <50 copies/mL in 82% of the cobicistat group and 86% of the ritonavir group; CD4 cell increases were 230 cells/µL and 206 cells/µL, respectively.(4) A single-arm open label Phase III evaluation of darunavir + cobicistat + 2 NRTIs in patients without darunavir-associated resistance mutations showed HIV suppression to <50 copies/mL in 83% of the study group at 48 weeks.(5)

-Cobicistat has not been studied in treatment-experienced patients.
+Cobicistat has not been studied in subsequent therapy.

 | Adverse Effects|